russss/bulb-energy-prometheus/README.md

 ### Docker

 Alternatively, you can use [the Docker image](https://hub.docker.com/repository/docker/russss/bulb-energy-prometheus).
-Set the environment variable as above.
+Set the `SMARTTHINGS_API_TOKEN` environment variable as above.

 ## Example output
 An example of the exported metrics: